sachabest/sachabest.github.io/_posts/2017-09-03-hackintosh.md

 >Making a Hackintosh work is a bit like putting together a 2,000 piece puzzle that completely falls apart if you incorrectly put in one small tile.

 Think of each major function your computer provides as a subsection of pieces - you have audio, networking, CPU, GPU, Bluetooth, WiFi, USB, SATA (storage), and more.
-But there's more - since we are basically impersonating a Mac to Apple (aka Big Brother), many software features we take for granted also need to be addressed - iMessage, FaceTime, Handoff, iCloud, etc.
+But that's not it - since we are basically impersonating a Mac to Apple (aka Big Brother), many software features we take for granted also need to be addressed - iMessage, FaceTime, Handoff, iCloud, etc.

 {% include image_full.html imageurl="/images/posts/clover.png" title="Impersonating a Mac via Clover Configurator." caption="Impersonating a Mac via Clover Configurator." %}

 I was able to get Mac "running" quite easily - the tooling provided on tonymac is very good for the initial setup of a computer, but getting things to run at full speed was much harder.
-I wont repeat the entire build process here, but you can find my installation guide [here](https://www.tonymacx86.com/threads/success-10-12-6-p9x79-deluxe-i7-3930k-w-turbo.230926/) with specific links to extra steps needed to get Audio, iMessage, and full CPU speed working.
+I won't repeat the entire build process here, but you can find my installation guide [here](https://www.tonymacx86.com/threads/success-10-12-6-p9x79-deluxe-i7-3930k-w-turbo.230926/) with specific links to extra steps needed to get Audio, iMessage, and full CPU speed working.

 When sharing this arduous procedure with friends, the most common reaction I got was "I don't understand why people spend so much time on these things".
-To be completely honest, I don't have a great answers for that.
+To be completely honest, I don't have a great answer for that.
 There are many (better) things I could have done with a holiday weekend, but something about getting everything to the working state I have now is insanely rewarding.

 >There is great benefit in working at a seemingly impossible problem, regardless of impact, and coming through with a viable solution.